 How to Build a Sled Kite

 For this sled, you need four 30 cm (12 in.) bamboo BBQ skewers.
 Also, you need to cut off two short 0.3 SL (8.7 cm, 3 1/2 in.) lengths of skewer.
 The photos show how these are all glued together.

 Both pairs of skewers are lined up straight, flat against the table top.
 These are the vertical spars.
-Well, almost vertical when this kite is ready to fly!
-To make sure there are no kinks at the joins, get your head down low and look along the skewers.
+Well, they're almost vertical when this kite is ready to fly!
+To make sure there are no kinks at the joins, get your head down low, and look along the skewers.
 Shift one a little, if necessary, before the glue dries.

+How to Build a Sled Kite